Clooos/Bubble-Card/README.md

 >
 > - **The button state** is perfect for displaying information from a sensor or any entity.
 When you press it, it will show the "More info" panel of the entity.
 Its background color does not change.
 >
-> - **The button text** is the only one that doesn't need an entity and allows you to display a short text or a title.
+> - **The button name** is the only one that doesn't need an entity and allows you to display a short text, a name or a title.
 You can also add some actions to it.
 Its background color does not change.

 ### Button options